MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 - **Employee Bookings** - Keeps track of the employee booking having the employee, area, start, and end arrival time.
 Employee bookings are linked to the employees' attestation record and updates if there is a visit to that booking.

 - **Employee Visits** - Keeps track of the visits.
 Employee visits are linked to an employee and a booking record.

+**Guests**

+- **Guest Registrations** - Keep track of registered guests.
+Guest registrations are always linked to a booking and an Employee serves as a host.
+Guests are stored as a Contact record of type 'Guest'.

 ## Manage and monitor facilities